cmake-basis/legacy/.basis/README.txt

   Source Package
   --------------

+  - BasisProject.cmake   Meta-data used by BASIS to configure the project.
   - CMakeLists.txt       Root CMake configuration file.
   - config/              Package configuration files.
   - data/                Auxiliary data required by the executables (optional).
   - doc/                 Software documentation such as the user manual.
+  - example/             Example input files.
+  - include/             Public header files of libraries.
+  - modules/             Additional software modules.
-  - src/                Source files including public header files and scripts.
+  - src/                 Source code files.
+  - test/                Implementation of software tests and corresponding data.

-  - AUTHORS             A list of the people who contributed to this software.
+  - AUTHORS.txt          A list of the people who contributed to this software.
-  - README              This readme file.
-  - COPYING             The copyright and license notices.
+  - COPYING.txt          The copyright and license notices.
-  - INSTALL             Build and installation instructions.
+  - INSTALL.txt          Build and installation instructions.
+  - README.txt           This readme file.

   Binary Package